The ultimate guide to the most secure messaging apps in 2025

 • Screenshot detection

-• Message revoke
+• Message revocation

 1. Troop Messenger